Vodafone issues NB-IoT iSIM prototype for environmental monitoring on UK’s Jurassic Coast

-Vodafone has deployed NB-IoT sensor units, based on the printable iSIM tracker solution it developed with Altair and Arm for pharma firm Bayer last year, along the UK’s southern coast.
+Vodafone has deployed iSIM-based NB-IoT-connected sensor units, loosely resembling the printable iSIM tracker solution it developed with Altair and Arm for pharma firm Bayer last year, along the UK’s southern coast.
 The new project is to help academics, businesses, and local authorities bring new intelligence and efficiency to environmental monitoring, smart farming, and public safety.

 The project, part of the UK government’s 5G RuralDorset initiative, is already live along the UK’s Jurassic Coast, designated by UNESCO as a world heritage site, stretching around 150 kilometres through Dorset and Devon.

 Vodafone said it is in position to expand coastal monitoring into mainland Europe, to cover up to 68,000 kilometres of coastline, based on the fact its NB-IoT network covers 21 European countries.
 It should be noted, the new UK deployment is not the same deal the UK provider spoke with Enterprise IoT Insights about this month for a Europe-wide OEM rollout for “multi-millions” of NB-IoT devices.